DHTMLX/scheduler-docs/data/custom_skins.md

 Skins Customization
 ========================

-Starting from v7.0 Scheduler skins use css variables that can be used for customization of build in skins.
+Starting from v7.0 Scheduler skins use CSS variables that you can use for customization and styling.

 {{sample
 	07_skins/07_themes.html
 }}

-Here is a list of primary variables you might need for customizing the skin:
+Key CSS Variables:

 ~~~
 :root {